RedBucketRealty/Planning/business_requirements.md

 - A service to start checkout process from a QR code.
 - A service to track future payments.
 - A service to track usage, reviews, and help desk tickets related to 3rd party services.
+- A service for 3rd party service partners to interface and communicate.

 ### Customer fulfillment

-- A service for customer reviews.
+- A service for customer reviews and review management.
 - A service for customer onboarding.
-- A customer help desk service that communicates with the customer and resolves tickets.
+- A customer help desk service that communicates with the customer, resolves tickets, and tracks customer interactions.
-- A chat service for customers to connect to help desk service.
+- A live chat service for customers to connect to help desk service.
-- An email service for asynchronous communication with customers.

 ### Customer comfort

 - A service for customer favorites.
 - A service for customer wants.
 Public and anonymous displays of desire for a product.
 - A service for deal notifications on selected services and products.
+- A service to develop automated and custom deal campaigns on products and services.
+- A service to develop automates and custom product recommendation campaigns on products and services.
+- A service to develop automates and custom product highlighting campaigns on products and services
 - A service for blog posts.
 - A service for customer surveys.
 - A service for customer brand loyalty rewards.